Marcusblhw/Data-Science-Portfolio/AISG Assessment Traffic Predicting/README.md

 ## Reflection

 This was tough because the assessment needed things and used jargons that were not within codeacademy's datascience programme (which is where I learnt data science).
-But with much googling and reading on stackoverflow, I learned things like creating my own functions and exporting them as my own .py file.
+But with much googling and reading on stackoverflow, I learned things like creating my own functions and exporting them as my own .py file, and using azure's blob storage system and using azcopy to send files using the terminal.